filiptrplan/diplomska/thesis.typ

   #quote[An Rvalue is an expression that creates a value: in this case, the rvalue is a
     mutable borrow expression, which looks like `&mut <Place>`]

-  Rvalue pa je definiran z enumeratorjem `Rvalue` @RvalueRustc_middleMira.
+  Rvalue pa je definiran z enumeratorjem `Rvalue` @RvalueRustc_middleMir.
 Nas pa zanima specifično varianta `Rvalue::ref(Region<'tcx>, BorrowKind, Place<'tcx>)`, ki ustvari referenco tipa `BorrowKind` na mesto `Place`.